Vikaspogu/blog/content/blog/slack-bot/index.md

 ![install_app_workspace](install_app_workspace.png)

-You should see bot in your workspace now!
+You should see the bot in your workspace now!

 #### Handling Events

 To listen to any Events API events from Slack, use the event() method.
-This allows your app to take action when something happens in Slack.
-In this scenario, it's triggered when a user mentions app.
+This method allows your app to take action on Slack events.
+In this scenario, it's triggered when a user mentions the app.

 ```javascript
 bot.event("app_mention", async ({ context, event }) => {